-All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+It is the responsibility of the SLT to ensure that provision is made to support staff where necessary.
+Staff who support children and families will have access to supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+This will be provided on a case by case basis at the request of the staff, or where considered necessary by members of SLT.